Deepthithaluri/DataArt/quiz-maker/README.md

-# QuizMaster Frontend
+# ScoreMax Frontend

 ## Description

-QuizMaster is a comprehensive quiz application that allows users to create, take, and manage quizzes.
+ScoreMax is a comprehensive quiz application that allows users to create, take, and manage quizzes.
 The frontend is built using React and provides a smooth and interactive user experience.
 This application includes features such as user authentication, quiz management, progress tracking, and viewing detailed quiz statistics.

 ## Features